-Covered Women's Preventive Services (all women of reproductive capacity) Effective June 1, 2022
+Covered Women's Preventive Services

+(All women of reproductive capacity) Effective October 1, 2019

-Professional Services & Supplies Frequency Plan Coverage Annual well-woman visits One per calendar year 100% Prenatal care, meaning routine doctor visits (Delivery, prenatal lab work, ultrasounds, and high-risk pregnancy care services are covered under the regular major medical provisions of the Plan and are covered for female employees, retirees and spouses ONLY - not for dependent children.)
-N/A 100% Screening for gestational diabetes (pregnant women after 24 weeks gestation) Once per pregnancy, once within the first year postpartum, and once every three years for the first 10 years after pregnancy 100% Sexually transmitted disease counseling One per calendar year 100% Contraception - All FDA-approved contraceptive methods and services related to follow-up and management for women (oral contraceptives, IUDs including follow-up visits to manage side effects or for device removal, Depo Provera, tubal ligation, sponges, spermicides, emergency contraception such as progestin and ulipristal acetate, etc.) prescribed by a physician or covered facility.
+Professional Services & Supplies Frequency In-Network Out-of-Network Annual well-woman visits One per calendar year 100% Excluded Prenatal care, meaning routine doctor visits (Delivery, prenatal lab work, ultrasounds, and high- risk pregnancy care services are covered under the regular major medical provisions of the Plan for female employees, retirees and spouses ONLY - not for dependent children of any age.)
+N/A 100% Excluded Screening for gestational diabetes (pregnant women after 24 weeks gestation) One per pregnancy 100% Excluded Sexually transmitted disease counseling One per calendar year 100% Excluded Contraception - All FDA-approved contraceptive methods and services related to follow-up and management for women (oral contraceptives, IUDs, Depo Provera, tubal ligation, sponges, spermicides, etc.) prescribed by a physician or covered facility.
 (Abortificacient drugs NOT covered.)
-Please Note: The Plan will only cover 1) generics; and 2) brands that are medically necessary for the individual, subject to reasonable medical management techniques.
-N/A 100% Prenatal and postnatal breastfeeding support, supplies (including rental of breast pump), and counseling Please Note: All lactation services must be provided by a PPO provider.
+N/A 100% Excluded Please Note: The Plan will only cover 1) generics; and 2) brands that are medically necessary and do not have generic equivalents, subject to reasonable medical management techniques.

+Professional Services & Supplies Frequency In-Network Out-of-Network Prenatal and postnatal breastfeeding support, supplies (including rental of breast pump), and counseling Please Note : All lactation services must be provid- ed by a PPO provider.
 For a list of lactation services providers that are covered by the Plan in your area, contact the Benefit Office.
-Other supplies are covered as needed, subject to reasonable medical management techniques.
-Up to five (5) lactation counseling sessions per pregnancy through the duration of breastfeeding; other supplies as needed, subject to reasonable medical management techniques 100% Screening and counseling for interpersonal and domestic violence and anxiety One per calendar year 100% Breast cancer mammography screenings (women ages 40 through 74 years old) One per calendar year 100%

-Professional Services & Supplies Frequency Plan Coverage Counseling and testing for BRCA gene (women with a family history of BRCA 1 or BRCA 2 or other risk factors) One per lifetime 100% Screening for cervical cancer at a frequency in accordance with the U.S. Preventive Services Task Force and the American Cancer Society Please Note: This benefit is subject to reasonable medical management techniques.
-N/A 100% Folic acid supplements (women capable of pregnancy) (0.4 to 0.8 mg per day) N/A 100% Counseling about chemoprevention of breast cancer (women at high risk) One per lifetime 100% Screening and monitoring for prenatal preeclampsia, and low-dose aspirin to prevent preeclampsia in pregnant women at high risk Please Note: This benefit is subject to reasonable medical N/A 100% management techniques.
-Screening for gonorrhea (women age < 25 or at increased 100% risk) One per calendar year 100% Screening for chlamydial infection (women age < 25 or at increased risk) One per calendar year 100% Screening for osteoperosis (women age >64 or post- menopausal women at increased risk of osteoporotic fractures) One per lifetime 100% Anemia screening for pregnant women N/A 100% Bacteriuria urinary tract or other infection screening for pregnant women N/A 100% Hepatitis B screening for pregnant women at their first prenatal visit One per pregnancy 100% Rh Incompatiability screening for pregnant women at first prenatal visit, and repeated testing for unsensitized Rh(D)- negative women at 24-28 weeks of gestation unless the biological father is known to be Rh(D)-negative One per pregnancy, unless follow up testing is required for women at higher risk 100% Syphillis screening for pregnant women One per pregnancy 100% HIV screening for pregnant women One per pregnancy 100% Tobacco use screening and behavioral interventions for pregnant women One per pregnancy 100% Breast cancer risk-reducing medications for women who are increased risk for breast cancer and at low risk for adverse medication effects Please Note : The Plan will only cover 1) generics; and 2) brands with no generic equivalent, subject to reasonable medical management techniques.
-N/A 100% For woman who are at increased risk of breast cancer, prescriptions for risk-reducing medications such as tamoxifen or raloxifene (subject to reasonable medical management) N/A 100% Screening for urinary incontinence Once per calendar year 100%
+Other supplies are cov- ered as needed, subject to reasonable medical management techniques.
+Up to five (5) lactation counseling sessions per pregnancy through the duration of breastfeeding; other supplies as needed, subject to reasonable medical management techniques 100% Excluded Screening and counseling for interpersonal and domestic violence One per calendar year 100% Excluded Breast cancer mammography screenings (women ages 40 years and older) One per calendar year 100% Excluded Counseling and testing for BRCA gene (women with a family history of BRCA 1 or BRCA 2 risk factors) One per lifetime 100% Excluded Screening for cervical cancer One per calendar year 100% Excluded Folic acid supplements (women capable of pregnancy) (0.4 to 0.8 mg per day) as prescribed by a physician N/A 100% Excluded Counseling about chemoprevention of breast cancer (women at high risk) One per lifetime 100% Excluded Screening and monitoring for prenatal preeclampsia, and low-dose aspirin to prevent preeclampsia in pregnant women at high risk N/A 100% Excluded Screening for gonorrhea (women age < 25 or at increased risk) One per calendar year 100% Excluded Screening for chlamydial infection (women age < 25 or at increased risk) One per calendar year 100% Excluded Screening for osteoperosis (women age 65 or post- menopausal women at increased risk of osteoporotic fractures) One per lifetime 100% Excluded Anemia screening for pregnant women N/A 100% Excluded Bacteriuria urinary tract or other infection screening for pregnant women N/A 100% Excluded Hepatitis B screening for pregnant women at their first prenatal visit One per pregnancy 100% Excluded Rh Incompatiability screening for pregnant women at first prenatal visit One per pregnancy, unless follow up testing is required for women at higher risk 100% Excluded Syphillis screening for pregnant women One per pregnancy 100% Excluded HIV screening for pregnant women One per pregnancy 100% Excluded Tobacco use screening for pregnant women One per pregnancy 100% Excluded Breast cancer risk-reducing medications for women who are increased risk for breast cancer and at low risk for adverse medication effects Please Note : The Plan will only cover 1) generics; and 2) brands with no generic equivalent, subject to reasonable medical management techniques.
+N/A 100% Excluded